alibaba/terraform-provider/website/docs/d/oss_bucket_objects.html.markdown

 The following attributes are exported in addition to the arguments listed above:

-* `bucket_objects` - A list of bucket objects.
+* `objects` - A list of bucket objects.
 Each element contains the following attributes:
   * `key` - Object key.
   * `acl` - Object access control list.
 Possible values: `default`, `private`, `public-read` and `public-read-write`.
   * `content_type` - Standard MIME type describing the format of the object data, e.g. "application/octet-stream".